anugrahars87-design/Project_SQL/README.md

 - Version control and collaboration platform.
 - Used to manage SQL scripts, track changes, and document the project workflow.
 ## postgress
--This project uses SQL with PostgreSQL for data analysis and GitHub for version control and collaboration.
+- This project uses SQL with PostgreSQL for data analysis and GitHub for version control and collaboration.

 # Analysis

-   - **top paying job**
+   - ## top paying job

 ```sql
 select